Matthew Whitaker Denies Interfering In Russia Probe, Refuses To Disclose White House Conversations

 There were a couple of tense moments during the hearing as legislators grilled Whitaker about his performance as acting AG as it relates to the investigations encircling the Trump administration.

-At one point committee chairman Rep. Jerrold Nadler asked Whitaker whether he had ever been asked to approve actions taken by the Special Counsel.
+At one point committee chairman Representative Jerrold Nadler asked Whitaker whether he had ever been asked to approve actions taken by the special counsel.

 Whitaker started his response by asserting that Nadler’s five minutes of question time had expired.
 He then reminded the chairman that he had agreed to attend the hearing voluntarily on the basis that he would be questioned in five-minute intervals.